traysonkelii/oa-coder/README.md

 This program is still under development.
 Some features may not be fully implemented, and there might be bugs or incomplete functionality.
 Your feedback and contributions are welcome as we work towards a more stable release.

-Personal Thoughts
-Inspired by interviewcoder.co but didn't like the idea of gatekeeping **cheating** softwares behind paywalls.
+**Personal Thoughts**: Inspired by interviewcoder.co but didn't like the idea of gatekeeping **cheating** softwares behind paywalls.
 Like you're literally cheating wtf man?
 And this might help incompetent software engineers join the company and eat it from the inside forcing companies to realise that Leetcode isn't the only way people should get hired and their are other alternative ways to assess a candidate's abilities.